justinjfu/doodad/README.md

 # doodad

 A library for launching python programs on different machines.
-Currently supports running locally and over EC2 and SSH (via Docker) with minimal (if any) modification to your existing program.
+Currently supports running locally and over EC2, GCP and SSH (via Docker) with minimal (if any) modification to your existing program.

 EC2 code is based on [rllab](https://github.com/rll/rllab/)'s code.